 - What do people associate with the concept peer feedback?

 I want to point out that peer feedback doesn’t just happen by itself.
-Organisations that want peer feedback loops need to actively invest to make it happen, and managers are key in this.
+Organizations that want a healthy feedback culture need to actively invest in building peer feedback loops to make it happen and managers are key in this.

 I’d love to hear and learn from you on this topic.
-How does your organisation work with peer feedback?
-Please comment or drop me an email on email@example.com.
+How does your organization work with peer feedback?
+Leave me a comment here, Tweet to me at @viktorcessan, or drop me an email on email@example.com.